uliw/esbmtk/docs/manual/manual-2.rst

         alpha=-28,  # mUr
     )

 Running the previous model with these additional 5 lines, results in the following graph.
-Note that the run-time has been reduced to 500 years, so that the graph does not just show the steady state, and that the P-data is not shown.
+Note that the run-time has been reduced to 500 years so that the graph does not just show the steady state and that the P-data is not shown.

 .. _po4_2_with_isotopes: